The Legend of Sword and Fairy (video game): Gameplay

-The player guides the characters through China in landscapes consisting of cities, mazes, dungeons, cave tunnels and wilderness.
+The game is a stereotypical adventure RPG where player's characters search through mazes in maps consisting of cities, dungeons, caves and wilderness.
 The game has no overland map; entry points to subsequent locations can always be found on the current location's screen.
-The story is mostly linear.
+The story line is mostly linear, although side quests can be made available via conversation with NPCs, but they do not affect the story's progression.
 Once the player completes the quest associated with a particular location, there is usually no reason to return there.
 In most cases, return is impossible, because either the entrance is destroyed or the player travels to the next location via a game mechanic.
-Hidden items and quests are available, but they do not affect the story's progression.

-When the characters engage in combat, they are taken to a separate combat screen.
-Battles are purely turn-based.
-Certain ability scores of the combatants determine which party acts first, and then actions alternate between the player characters and the enemies.
-The actions taken during battles mainly consist of normal attacks and casting spells.
-The players may also defend, throw and use items, and steal from the enemies.
+Combats can be initiated with plot conversations or when the characters come in contact with random visible enemies on the map.
+When the characters engage in combat, they are taken to a separate screen, where the battles are purely turn-based.
+Combatants with higher mobility amplitude will act first, and then actions alternate between the player characters and the enemies.
+The actions taken during battles mainly consist of normal physical attacks and magical spells.
+The players may also defend themselves or teammates, throw projectiles and use items, and steal from the enemies.
 Once the appropriate equipment is obtained, the player may also capture monsters to later turn them into beneficial items.
-The magic system contains the five elements of wind, lightning, ice, fire, and earth, which form the descriptors for the offensive spells, each type able to counter another.
-There are also spells of no elemental type.
+The magic system contains the five elements of wind, lightning, ice (water), fire and earth, which form the descriptors for the offensive spells, each type able to counter another.
+There are also spells of special physical attacks not related to any elemental type.

-The player's equipment is primarily upgraded through treasures gained in mazes and acquisition from shops.
+The player's equipment is primarily upgraded through treasures looted in mazes and items purchased from shops.
 Defeating monsters usually make negligible contributions to the player's inventory, but it is the primary source of money.
 Healing and combat support items can be made from captured monsters as well as bought.
 The player can also make poison-based weapons using certain types of venomous insects as raw material.